bitliner/AngularChart/README.md

 ## TODO

-* support for more libraries to build the charts
+* support for more libraries to build the charts (d3)
-* support for more types of charts
+* support for more types of charts (pie chart, etc.)